Street Fighter II: Commercial

-By 1994, Street Fighter II had been played by at least 25 million people in the United States alone, across arcades and homes.
+By 1994, Street Fighter II had been played by an estimated 25 million people in the United States alone, across arcades and homes.
 All versions of Street Fighter II are estimated to have grossed a total of $10.61 billion in revenue, mostly from the arcade market.
 As of 2017, it is one of the top three highest-grossing video games of all time, along with Space Invaders (1978) and Pac-Man (1980).